top of page

 The adjective 'unassailable' is derived from the combination of the prefix 'un-' (meaning 'not') and 'assailable,' which is formed from 'assail,' originating from the Old French word 'assaillir,' meaning 'to attack' or 'to assail.'
 Therefore, 'assailable' implies vulnerability to attack or challenge.
 When 'un-' is added to it, it negates this vulnerability, creating 'unassailable,' which means impervious to attack, challenge, or criticism.
 'Unassailable' describes something that is considered entirely secure, invincible, and beyond dispute, often suggesting a high level of strength, integrity, or credibility that cannot be easily undermined or questioned.
 The etymology of 'unassailable' underscores its historical connection to the concept of being impervious to attack or challenge, emphasizing the idea of invincibility and indisputability.

-Quiz: Find the meaning of the adjective unassailable:
+Find the correct meaning of the adjective unassailable:

 Try Again!